Anatomy of a Cosmos SDK Application

 InitGenesis function of each of the application's modules.
 This is done by calling the

-InitGenesis function of the module manager, which in turn will call the
+InitGenesis function of the module manager, which in turn calls the

 InitGenesis function of each of the modules it contains.
 Note that the order in which the modules'